 Other common visual dysfunctions that may play a part in dizziness and balance problems include:

-- Aniseikonia – meaning “unequal images,” is an eye condition where there is a significant difference in the perceived size of images from one eye to the other.
+Meaning “unequal images,” this is an eye condition where there is a significant difference in the perceived size of images from one eye to the other.

 Women’s health issues

 Dizziness during menopause is common.
 Changes in fertility hormones may trigger a number of conditions, leading to dizziness.
-These include: insomnia, hot flashes, tinnitus and migraines as well as anxiety and stress.
+These include insomnia, hot flashes, tinnitus and Vestibular migraines, as well as anxiety and stress.

 More information: North American Menopause Society

-Causes of temporary dizziness during the menstrual cycle may include: anemia due to heavy bleeding (menorrhagia); hormonal changes; low blood sugar (hypoglycaemia); and migraine.
+Causes of temporary dizziness during the menstrual cycle may include anemia due to heavy bleeding (menorrhagia), hormonal changes, low blood sugar (hypoglycaemia), and Vestibular migraine.